top of page

 Preparation

-2. In a large salad bowl, whisk together the ketchup, sesame oil, soy sauce, brown sugar, kosher salt, and lime juice until the brown sugar has dissolved.
-Place the noodles, green onion, carrots, zucchini, red pepper, sesame seeds, and red pepper flakes into the bowl, and gently toss to thoroughly mix the salad and coat with dressing.
-Chill at least 2 hours before serving.
+2. In a large bowl, whisk together the ketchup, sesame oil, soy sauce, brown sugar, salt, and lime juice until the sugar has dissolved.
+Add the noodles, scallions, carrots, zucchini, bell pepper, sesame seeds, and red pepper flakes and toss gently to coat.
+Refrigerate for at least 2 hours before serving.

 Recent Posts